benyaminl/dotnet-core-playground/README.md

 ## Run and build project

 Restore using `dotnet restore` [restore](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-restore), then `dotnet run` [run](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-run).
 Then you are good to go.

+### Minio/S3 Compatible dependencies

+This project use 3rd party plugin/package from [Min.io](https://www.nuget.org/packages/Minio/) and [Minio.AspNetCore](https://github.com/appany/Minio.AspNetCore)
+For more, you can use Podman/Docker as Server emulator, see [here](https://min.io/download#/docker)